evolvedbinary/hsg-project-wiki/Home.md

 1. [FRUS quarterly releases](quarterly-releases): Steps in preparing quarterly releases
 1. [Converting files to XML](converting-files-to-xml): How to convert Word, PDF, and other Office files to XML
 1. [Training checklist](training-checklist): A checklist for trainers and trainees
+1. [Homebrew](homebrew): Info on our use of homebrew, apps available via homebrew

 Other useful links: